vorburger/JRst/jrst2/src/test/org/codelutin/jrst/text.rst

    If you often need to use "raw"-derived interpreted text roles or the "raw" directive, that is a sign either of overuse/abuse or that functionality may be missing from reStructuredText.
-Please describe your situation in a message to the Docutils-users_ mailing list.
+Please describe your situation in a message to the Docutils-users mailing list.

-   .. |the big: biohazard| image:: biohazard.png

 .. admonition:: The "raw" role is a stop-gap measure allowing the author to bypass::
    reStructuredText's markup.
 It is a "power-user" feature that